kyma-project/community/collaboration/sig-core/proposals/update-code-and-chart-in-one-pr.md

 The Guard workflow looks as follows:
 1. Fetch all required checks sent by Prow for a given PR and commit SHA that represent components build.
 Guard filters checks by their names.
 In Kyma Prow configuration, there is a convention for job names.
-For example, every component job name for the `main` branch starts with `pre-master-kyma-components-`.
+For example, every component job name for the `main` branch starts with `pre-main-kyma-components-`.
 2. If any status is marked as failed, the integration job fails to reduce the number of provisioned clusters and VMs.
 3. If all checks are successful, the integration job execution is continued.
 4. If waiting for checks takes more than the defined timeout (10min), the integration job fails.